Folakemi2024/Sales-Performance-Analysis-of-a-retail-Store/README.md

-# REPORT OF SALES PERFORMANCE OF A RETAIL STORE AND CUSTOMER SEGMENTATION FOR A SUBSRIPTION SERVICE DATA ANALYSIS
+# REPORT OF SALES PERFORMANCE OF A RETAIL STORE AND CUSTOMER SEGMENTATION FOR A SUBSCRIPTION SERVICE DATA ANALYSIS

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Table of Content